Shreyas-vaidya15/RV32I-Single-Cycle-Processor/README.md

 ## Future Improvements

-- 5-Stage Pipeline
+- Implement a 5-stage pipelined RV32I processor
+- Add pipeline registers (IF/ID, ID/EX, EX/MEM, MEM/WB)
-- Hazard Detection Unit
+- Implement Hazard Detection Unit
-- Data Forwarding Unit
+- Implement Data Forwarding Unit
-- Pipeline Registers
+- Add Stall and Flush Logic
-- Branch Prediction
+- Explore Branch Prediction techniques
-- Performance Optimizations
+- Migrate the design to SystemVerilog

 ---

+## Version Control

+This project is version-controlled using **Git** and hosted on **GitHub**.
+Future development, including the pipelined implementation, will be carried out using dedicated Git branches to maintain a stable single-cycle implementation while new architectural features are developed.

+---

 ## Author

 **Shreyas Vaidya**

+---

+## License

+This project is shared for **educational and learning purposes**.